spessasus/sf2-rmidi-specification/README.md

 #### DBNK Chunk
 The DBNK chunk is an optional RIFF chunk within the RMIDI INFO List.

+It describes the **bank offset** for the embedded sound bank.

-It always has a length of two bytes, with these bytes forming a **16-bit, unsigned, little-endian** offset for the soundfont banks.
+It always has a length of two bytes, with these bytes forming a **16-bit, unsigned, little-endian** number.
 If the chunk's length is not two bytes or the number is out of range, the file should be rejected.

 Current boundaries are: **minimum: 0** and **maximum: 127**.
 The other byte is reserved for future use.

 If no DBNK is specified, an offset of **1** is assumed by default.
-If the file is not an SF2 RMIDI file (doesn't contain a sound bank or contains DLS), an offset of 0 is assumed and DBNK is to be ignored.
+If the file does not contain any Sound bank (SF2 or DLS), the offset shall default to 0.

 For general use, a bank offset of 0 is recommended as it allows bundling the soundfont and the MIDI without modification.

 ## Bank Offset
-The bank offset adjusts every bank in the soundfont, except for bank 128.
+The bank offset adjusts every bank in the soundfont, except for bank 128 by adding itself to the soundFont's `wBank` field.

+For example,
+if a preset named `Acoustic Piano 2` with program 0 and bank 1 exists within an RMIDI file which uses bank offset of 1, it should effectively be interpreted as program 0 and bank 2.
+If a preset named `Standard Drum Kit` exists within the same file with program 0 and bank 128, the bank will remain 128.

+If the resulting value exceeds 128 or is smaller than 0, then it should be turned into 0.

 ### Bank offset 0
 A bank offset of 0 has a few special characteristics:
 1. If the software has a main soundfont, presets in the embedded soundfont override the main presets.
 2. On drum channels, the bank is to be ignored for GM/GS MIDIs.
 For XG MIDIs, drum channels, bank 127 indicates a drum channel.
-3. The MIDI file can use the GM system and not contain any bank selects at all.
-4. If the selected bank has not been found, the channel should fall back to the first preset with the given program number of the embedded soundfont, rather than the main one.
+3. If the selected bank has not been found, the channel should fall back to the first preset with the given program number of the embedded soundfont, rather than the main one.
-5. If the selected program has not been found, the channel should fall back to the main soundfont.
+4. If the selected program has not been found, the channel should fall back to the main soundfont.
 If the software does not have a Main soundfont loaded, the channel should fall back to the first preset within the embedded soundfont.
-6. If the program has not been found within the main soundfont, the program should fall back to the first preset of the main soundfont.
+5. If the program has not been found within the main soundfont, the program should fall back to the first preset of the main soundfont.

 ### Other bank offsets
-For example, for the bank offset of 1, the following rules apply:
+For the bank offset of X, the following rules apply:
-1. Every bank in the embedded SoundFont is incremented by 1.
+1. Every bank in the embedded SoundFont is incremented by X.
-2. For drums, the bank is 1.
+2. For drums, the bank is X.
-For XG MIDIs drum behavior is undefined; the software might expect bank 1 or bank 127.
+For XG MIDIs drum behavior is **undefined**; the software might expect bank X or bank 127.
 Using a bank offset of 0 in that case is recommended and defined.
-3. The MIDI file must reflect the change as well: all bank select messages are incremented by 1 when compared to the original composition.
-4. If the MIDI file references a bank and program combination does not exist within the embedded SoundFont bank, the software should fall back to the main sound bank and use it as normal.
+3. If the MIDI file references a bank and program combination does not exist within the embedded SoundFont bank, the software should fall back to the main sound bank and use it as normal.
-5. The system cannot be GM since the bank is ignored.
+4. The system cannot be GM since the bank is ignored.
 GS or XG are valid.
 This requires sanitizing the MIDI and setting either GS or XG at the start.

-The MIDI file must reflect this bank shift:
-- For example, if DBNK is 1 and the original MIDI requests preset 001:080, it should call a bank select message 2 instead of 1.
-- If DBNK is 0, no offset is applied, and the MIDI remains unchanged.

 ## Loop points
 As there are many implementations of loop points within various MIDI files and none of them are standardized, this section of the document describes the recommended loop point behavior for the SF2 RMIDI format:

+The software is NOT REQUIRED to support MIDI looping, but it is recommended.

 1. Loop points are optional.
    If there are none, the file should be played normally.